kyma-project/serverless/components/serverless/README.md

 ### Symptom

-Function Controller tests keep failing with such an error message:
+The Function Controller tests keep failing with the following error message:

 ```
 assertion failed [!result.is_error]: Failed to create temporary file